 - Soft: 10 -15 minutes

 - Very Soft: 20 - 30 minutes

 We recommend staying with 1.5 cm big tapioca pearls.
 As these will likely increase in size once cooked.
-They are absolutely perfect for hot milk tea drinks like Royal Ceylon, Roasted Tea and Classic Milk Tea to absorb the flavours.
+They are absolutely perfect for hot milk tea drinks like Royal Ceylon, Roasted Tea, and Classic Milk Tea to absorb the flavours.
 The pearls are also likely to maintain a great texture throughout.
-Any bigger than this size, it may not be suitable for cold milk tea drinks.
-This is because the bigger the homemade boba, the faster they will harden on the surface and lose their original consistency.
+Any bigger than this size, may not be suitable for cold milk tea drinks.
+This is because the bigger the homemade boba, the faster it will harden on the surface and lose its original consistency.

 An ice bath is essential to get the QQ mouthfeel or bouncy texture.
 This will immediately stop the cooking process and make the boba firm up slightly.
 The longer this is left in the ice bath, the firmer the boba will be.

 Running these under cold water also works too.
 Besides, cold water helps to remove any additional starch on the surface.
 This can greatly improve the texture for some people and also prevent them from sticking to each other.